biaros05/craftersden/standup.md

 - **Axel Brochu:** Finished login and now made a ProtectedRoute component to make sure users going to a route are logged in.
 - **Marin Melentii:** Same log from last time.
 Will work on API route for getting blocks.

+## February 25 2025
+- **Amy Nguyen:**
+- **Bianca Rossetti:** Yesterday, worked on seeding builds for user.
+Fixed the object stored as string, now stored as json.
+Left note in discord how to query the scene.
+Refactored front-end for build plane.
+Added some unit tests for users, require more tests for post.
+Will work on errors to show on front-end related to save builds.
+- **Axel Brochu:** Yesterday, achieved stacked and removing blocks that touched the plane.
+Will look more into deleting blocks that are not directly touching the plane.
+- **Marin Melentii:** Yesterday, added the context for selecting current block.
+The bug related to the scene prohibits the full functionality of the feature.
+Require fixing.

+- Notes: The big goal now is to translate the build plane code to use react three fiber.

 ### Template
 - **Amy Nguyen:**